jrparadis/afk-logger/README.md

 # afk-logger
 checks recent mouse movement to see if you are afk, logs afk times to a database

-idle time getter.py: checks database, gets idle time in minutes/hours/days
+idle time getter.py: checks database, gets afk time in minutes/hours/days